 Youth residential treatment center abuse litigation is complicated and evidence-intensive.
 In our experience, we have encountered:

-- Facilities that hide behind complex corporate shell games.
+- Facilities that hide behind complex corporate shell games, including those owned by private equity firms that prioritize profits over safety.

 - Medical records that may be protected by HIPAA or sealed juvenile-court orders.